Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Boss Stages"				"4"

 			// The Mutant Tank types that the boss will evolve into.
-			// Note: This setting only takes effect when the "Spawn Mode" setting is set to "1".
+			// Note: This setting only takes effect when the "Spawn Type" setting is set to "1".
 			// Note: Make sure that the Mutant Tank types that the boss will evolve into are enabled.
 			// Note: This setting can be overridden for specific players.
 			// Example: When Stage 1 boss evolves into Stage 2, it will evolve into Tank #2.
 			// --
+			// Separate abilities with commas (",").
+			// --
 			// Character limit: 20
+			// Stage types limit: 4
-			// Character limit for each stage type: 4
+			// Character limit for each stage type: 5
 			// --
 			// Minimum: 1
 			// Maximum: 1000